eclipse-biscuit/biscuit/SPECIFICATIONS.md

 - `pk_n+2`: the next public key
 - `alg_n+2`: the little endian representation of the signature algorithm for `pk_n+2`

-This format is deprecated and will be replaced by version 1 in the future.
+This format is deprecated and will be gradually replaced by version 1.

-the signed payload format for external signatures, thereafter referred as "external signature payload v0", is the concatenation of:
+The signed payload format for external signatures, thereafter referred as "external signature payload v0", is the concatenation of:
 - `data_n+1`: the serialized Datalog
 - `pk_n+1`: the public key for the next block
 - `alg_n+1`: the little endian representation of the signature algorithm for `pk_n+1`